This creamy roasted eggplant dip is perfect for parties or healthy snacking.

 Copious amounts were consumed on pita bread triangles on New Year’s eve and I mentally resolved, while shoving something like the 23rd piece of pita bread in my face, that I’m going to buy a weekly eggplant from here on out so this gets made more often.

-I can foresee slathering it on everything from roasted veggies to using it in a chicken salad in addition to it’s excellent dip-ability.
+I can foresee slathering it on everything from roasted veggies to using it in a chicken salad — two ways I also like enjoying this roasted red pepper dip recipe — in addition to it’s excellent dip-ability.

 I don’t think I’ve ever done a real resolution but a weekly eggplant purchase seems like one I can handle.